Yvonne Spence loves to create healthy recipes and believes we don't have to give up enjoyment when we give up refined sugar.

 These muffins are easy to make and have passed the ultimate taste test: children’s birthday parties!
 So you can enjoy watching the kids have fun all the more since you know that they are eating healthy food.

-I usually use either spelt or wholewheat flour, but white flour or half white-half wholemeal are also fine.
-This recipe is for plain flour, so if you use self-raising omit the baking powder—but not the bicarbonate soda.
+I usually use either spelt or wholewheat flour, but white flour or half-white, half-wholemeal are also fine.
+This recipe is for plain flour, so if you use self-raising, omit the baking powder—but not the bicarbonate soda.

-This recipe is not meant to be slavishly followed, but as a starting point to create your own.
-Vary the quantity of dates and cocoa and the type of flour depending how sweet and chocolatey you like your muffins.
+This recipe is not meant to be slavishly followed but as a starting point to create your own.
+Vary the quantity of dates and cocoa and the type of flour depending on how sweet and chocolatey you like your muffins.
 You can also add walnuts, pecans or hazelnuts, and they are also good with a mashed banana added into the wet ingredients.

+- A 12-hole standard muffin tin, or 2 tins of mini-muffin/fairy cake size.
 (If you plan to eat the muffins at home, you can just grease the tins with oil.
 If the muffins are to go on an outing, it’s best to line the tins with paper cases.
-This keeps the muffins intact—otherwise take along a spoon for all the crumbs!)
+This keeps the muffins intact—otherwise, take along a spoon for all the crumbs!)

-Alternately you can use silicone cases, which stand alone on a flat baking tray.
+- Alternatively, you can use silicone cases, which stand alone on a flat baking tray.

-A large bowl, a smaller bowl and a measuring jug
+- A large bowl, a smaller bowl and a measuring jug

-A small pan
+- A small pan

-A blender (a hand-blender is ideal)
+- A blender (a hand-blender is ideal)